 Maximum Residential Solar PV System Size in WA

-1) Single or Three Phase?
+Single or Three Phase?

 In WA, inverters installed in homes with three-phase electricity are decided upon a case-by-case basis by Western Power, however, it’s roughly estimated to be 5kW per phase, meaning a maximum inverter 15kW in size could technically be installed.

-The Small-scale Renewable Energy Scheme, under the Federal Government’s Renewable Energy Target, has been designed to create a financial incentive for those wanting to install small-scale renewable energy systems such as solar PV systems.
+The Small-scale Renewable Energy Scheme, under the Federal Government’s Renewable Energy Target, has been designed to create a financial incentive for those wanting to install small-scale renewable energy systems such as solar energy systems.

 To be eligible for STCs, your panel capacity must not exceed the size of your inverter by more than 33%.
 For example, if you install a 5kW inverter, you must not install over 6.65kW worth of panels.
 This is known as oversizing a system and is quite common.

-High quality inverters are designed to be able to handle oversizing, as long as the voltage limits on the inverter are not exceeded.
+High-quality solar inverters are designed to be able to handle oversizing, as long as the voltage limits on the inverter are not exceeded.

 In fact, The Clean Energy Council Solar PV Design Guidelines recommend that you oversize your array by up to 33%, due to the fact that the maximum power output of a solar panel is measured under ideal test conditions, which do not often occur in real life.
 Therefore, it’s extremely rare that your solar panels will produce at their maximum STC rated output.

-3) Eligibility for REBS
+Eligibility for DEBS

 While 5kW is often referred to as the maximum inverter size for residential systems in WA, it’s not strictly 100% accurate for three phase homes.

-While there are benefits to keeping your inverter below 5kW, the best sized solar system is one that exactly suits your lifestyle and requirements.
+While there are benefits to keeping your inverter below 5kW, the best sized solar energy system is one that exactly suits your lifestyle and requirements.